 To use our NEW itinerary, simply click a day below and a detailed overview will appear.

-Meet your expert and tour manager at London Heathrow airport for your flight to Helsinki.
-We will be met by our coach and driver and transfer to our hotel.
+Meet Anna Nikipirowicz or Carol Meldrum and your Arena Travel Tour Manager at London Heathrow airport for your flight to Helsinki.
+We will be met by our coach and driver, and transfer to our hotel.
 Helsinki, the capital of Finland, is a vibrant seaside city of beautiful islands and green parks.
 Design, architecture, culture and shopping can all be found alongside forest, lakes and the coastline.
-Dinner is included this evening.

-This morning we’ll enjoy a three-hour sightseeing tour of Helsinki with our local guide.
-Our tour will include: - Sibelius Monument & Park.
-This seaside park was named after Finland's greatest composer Jean Sibelius on his 80th birthday in 1945.
-The park reflects the rugged natural beauty of Finland which inspired Sibelius's music.
-The highlight of the park is the Sibelius Monument, designed by Eila Hiltunen and unveiled in 1967. - Temppeliaukio Rock Church.
-A Lutheran church built directly into solid rock, designed by architects Timo and Tuomo Suomalainen and opened in 1969. - Senate Square.
-Designed by Carl Ludvig Engel, Senate Square and its surroundings make up the oldest part of central Helsinki.
-Landmarks and famous buildings surrounding the square are include Helsinki Cathedral, the Government Palace, University of Helsinki, and Sederholm House the oldest building of central Helsinki dating from 1757. - Fortress of Suomenlinna, a UNESCO World Heritage Site.
-Our guided tour will take us through the colourful past of the fortress giving an interesting perspective on Finnish and Northern European history.
-We return to our hotel in the afternoon for our first workshop with our expert.
+This morning our tour will include a visit to Sibelius Park.
+The park reflects the rugged natural beauty of Finland which inspired Sibelius’ music.
+Next we will see Temppeliaukio Rock Church, a Lutheran church built directly into solid rock, designed by architects Timo and Tuomo Suomalainen and opened in 1969.
+Explore Senate Square designed by Carl Ludvig; Senate Square and its surroundings make up the oldest part of central Helsinki.
+Landmarks and famous buildings surrounding the square include Helsinki Cathedral, the Government Palace, University of Helsinki, and Sederholm House, the oldest building of central Helsinki dating from 1757.
+End the morning with a guided tour of the Fortress of Suomenlinna, a UNESCO World Heritage Site.
+Learn about the colourful past of the fortress, giving an interesting perspective on Finnish and Northern European history.
+This afternoon we return to our hotel for our first workshop.

 We’ll spend this morning at *Craft Corner,*a meeting place for crafters in Helsinki, where we’ll enjoy a knitted wristbands workshop, using Finnish and Nordic knitting techniques.
 This afternoon is free for personal sightseeing (or yarn shopping!)